-The discussion of surviving non-European traits in American Negro singing is not intended "African", however.
+The discussion of surviving non-European traits in American Negro singing is not intended to create the impression that this music is "African", however.
 A number of the songs that may be heard in Negro communities are delivered in an English style of some antiquity, and appear to be completely outside the realm of what is sometimes called "Afro-American" music.
 Some "Negro music" in Louisiana is basically French in character; elsewhere it is colored by regional tradition, the phonograph and radio, as is the case with folk music anywhere.